 Dealing with more than one chronic condition can feel like a full-time job.
 These tips can help you get your life back.

 If you’re living with a health condition, you’re in good company.
-In fact, six in 10 older adults have at least two health conditions at the same time (a.k.a. comorbidities), according to the Centers for Disease Control and Prevention.
+In fact, four in 10 adults have at least two health conditions at the same time (a.k.a. comorbidities), according to the Centers for Disease Control and Prevention.

 Heart disease, diabetes, chronic obstructive pulmonary disease (COPD), cancer, Alzheimer’s disease, and chronic kidney disease can layer on top of each other.
 That can mean wrangling multiple specialists, symptoms, medications, and side effects.
 It can feel overwhelming.